Chase1242/WightwaterPort/Waterdeep Info/Chapter 1 - A Friend in Need.md

 Floon has not been at the Thirsty Goat since the night of his disappearance, and the dive's dockworker patrons are loath to talk to strangers.
 A bribe or a successful DC 13 Charisma (Intimidation or Persuasion) check gets them to open up.

 ***Floon's Fate.*** Several of the regulars remember seeing Volo and Floon drinking together a couple of nights ago.
-After Volo left, Floon stuck around long enough to meet with another friend: Renaer Neverember, the son of Wightwaters's previous Open Lord, Dagult Neverember.
+After Volo left, Floon stuck around long enough to meet with another friend: Renaer Neverember, the son of Wightwater's previous Open Lord, [[Dagult Neverember]].
 "Chip off the old block, that one!" sneers one patron.
 "Just another spoiled, rich noble who likes to rub our noses in it!" says another.

 The two drank and played a few rounds of Three Dragon Ante before leaving around midnight.
 Five men followed them out, and no one in the tavern knows what happened after that.
 The men who left shortly after Floon and Renaer haven't returned to the tavern since, but they're known to frequent a warehouse on Candle Lane.
 "Look for the snake symbol on the door," says one of the tavern regulars.